sbmlteam/sbmlteam.github.io/site/content/software/sbfc/index.md

 ## Please cite the paper if you use SBFC or the SBFC framework

 Citations are crucial to our ability to justify continued development of SBFC, as well as our academic careers.
-If you use SBFC and you publish papers about your software, we ask that you please cite the SBFC papers:
+If you use SBFC and you publish papers about your software, we ask that you **please cite the SBFC paper**:

-{{% notice %}}
-Gaël Jalowicki, Nicolas Rodriguez, Martina Kutmon, Jean-Baptiste Pettit, Lu Li, Arnaud Henry, Kedar Nath Natarajan, Camille Laibe, Chris T. Evelo, and Nicolas Le&nbsp;Novère.
-(2011) The System Biology Format Converter. _Nature Precedings_, [https://doi.org/10.1038/npre.2011.6363.1](https://doi.org/10.1038/npre.2011.6363.1).
-{{% /notice %}}

-{{% notice %}}
-Martina Kutmon and Nicolas Rodriguez (2011).
-The System Biology Format Converter Framework. _Nature Precedings_, [https://doi.org/10.1038/npre.2011.6370.1](https://doi.org/10.1038/npre.2011.6370.1)
-{{% /notice %}}
+{{< cite notice="true" title="The systems biology format converter" authors="Nicolas Rodriguez, Jean-Baptiste Pettit, Piero Dalle Pezze, Lu Li, Arnaud Henry, Martijn P. van Iersel, Gael Jalowicki, Martina Kutmon, Kedar N. Natarajan, David Tolnay, Melanie I. Stefan, Chris T. Evelo & Nicolas Le Novère." source="_BMC Bioinformatics_, 17, 154" link="https://doi.org/10.1186/s12859-016-1000-2" bibtex="sbfc.bib" endnote="sbfc.ris" >}}

 ## Using SBFC (either as a standalone application or a library)